The easy way to get paid electronically

-How to sign up for direct deposits
+How to sign up for direct deposit

-To sign up for direct deposits, you'll need to give the payor your banking information.
+To sign up for direct deposit, you'll need to give the payor your banking information.
 This information is like a GPS on the Canadian payments highway, and will guide each payment from the payor's account to yours.

 Your banking information is usually found in the line of numbers printed across the bottom of your cheques.